cacttus/laserwing/README.md

 ## Debugging

-Use URL parameters to enable debugging and some features
+Use URL parameters to enable debugging and some features: ex. metalmario.net/laserwing?ssaa=4&debug=true

 Param         | Value         | Description
 ------------- | ------------- | -------------